Skip to main content

 Encryption

-At restPostgreSQL on Google Cloud SQL with disk encryption enabled (production).
-SQLite for local development only.
-Passwords bcrypt-hashed (cost 12).
-API tokens stored as keyed BLAKE2b hashes — plaintext is shown to the user once at creation and never persisted.
+At restManaged PostgreSQL on Google Cloud SQL with disk encryption enabled.
+Passwords are bcrypt-hashed.
+API tokens are stored as keyed hashes; the plaintext is shown to the user once at creation and never persisted.

 In transitTLS 1.2 or higher on every external endpoint.
 HSTS enforced with max-age=31536000; includeSubDomains; preload.
 HTTP requests upgraded via upgrade-insecure-requests CSP directive.

-Inbound mailMTA-STS published at mta-sts.phishfence.io in enforce mode — senders refuse to deliver mail to phishfence.io over non-TLS.
+Inbound mailMTA-STS published at mta-sts.phishfence.io in enforce mode.
+Senders refuse to deliver mail to phishfence.io over non-TLS.

 Authentication